Greetings from Wesleyan College!

-Vice President for Business and Finance and Chief Financial Officer
+Vice President for Administration, Chief Financial Officer/Treasurer

 Vice President for Institutional Advancement